googleapis/google-cloud-java/README.md

 Troubleshooting
 ---------------

-To get help, follow the instructions in the [shared Troubleshooting document](https://github.com/GoogleCloudPlatform/gcloud-common/blob/master/troubleshooting/readme.md#troubleshooting).
+To get help, follow the instructions in the [Troubleshooting document](https://github.com/GoogleCloudPlatform/google-cloud-java/blob/master/TROUBLESHOOTING.md).

 Using a proxy
 -------------